AYENIFUNMILAYO/WebScrapingForNigeriaCitiesData/README.md

 git clone https://github.com/AYENIFUNMILAYO/WebScrapingForNigeriaCitiesData.git
 Install the necessary Python dependencies:

-The scraped data will be saved in a CSV file named scraped_table_data.csv.
+The scraped data will be saved in a CSV file named merged_data_20250108_093153.csv.

 ##License
 This project is licensed under the MIT License.